RaygenEngine/Kaleido/Readme.md

 # Kaleido

-Kaleido is a graphics engine focused on renderer extensibility, written in modern C++17.
-It's primary focus is to support the creation of multiple renderers that can be hot-swapped in real-time, even while the scene is updating.
+Kaleido is a graphics engine written in C++17.
+Its primary focus is to support the creation of multiple renderers that can be hot-swapped in real-time, even while the scene is updating.

 ## Features